The Cult: Under the Midnight Sun (2018–2022)

+Reunion of Death Cult, hiatus from touring and potential twelfth studio album (2023–present)

+On 14 August 2023, Astbury and Duffy announced a twelve-date tour of the UK, along with a single US date in Los Angeles, under the title "Death Cult 8323".
+Whilst concentrating on the Death Cult material, the shows also covered Southern Death Cult and The Cult's first two albums, Dreamtime and Love.

+On 5 October 2023, The Spokesman-Review reported that The Cult were working on new material for a possible 2024 release.
+Astbury confirmed in February 2025 that new music from the band is in the works, but expressed uncertainty about releasing another studio album as The Cult: "Albums are dead, pretty much albums are finished.
+Albums are dead, the concept of making an album, I like the idea of making — if you have a piece of music and it's fresh, put it out."

+On 15 July 2025, the band announced a North American tour featuring a set performing music from Death Cult in addition to The Cult.

+On 23 October 2025, The Cult announced a hiatus from touring for an "undetermined amount of time" with a focus on "writing, recording new music and exploring other projects that shall be revealed over time."

+Artistry

 Influences

-Duffy and Astbury cited among their influences a lot of different bands "from the Doors to Led Zeppelin.
-We literally went from the front of our record collections to the back.
+The Cult cite their influences as "everything from the Doors to Led Zeppelin."
+On the band's early influences, Astbury recalled, "We literally went from the front of our record collections to the back.
 And then along the way we were drawn in by the likes of Public Image Ltd, Joy Division and Siouxsie and the Banshees.
 You might not hear it in the music but it's there."
-They also cited Bauhaus among many other post-punk influences.
-Duffy also praised Johnny Thunders and the Heartbreakers for a major performance he attended in 1977 and Siouxsie and the Banshees whom "always had great guitar players with killer riffs."
-Duffy also hailed AC/DC for "the power of a good three chord riff", Pete Townshend of the Who "in terms of commitment to stage performing" and Brian May of Queen for using "‘echoplex’ tape delays to orchestrate his own solo".
+They also cite Bauhaus among many other post-punk influences.
+Duffy also praised Johnny Thunders and the Heartbreakers for a major performance he attended in 1977 and Siouxsie and the Banshees who "always had great guitar players with killer riffs."
+Duffy also hailed AC/DC for "the power of a good three chord riff", Pete Townshend of the Who "in terms of commitment to stage performing" and Brian May of Queen for using "'echoplex' tape delays to orchestrate his own solo".